coyote-team/coyote/README.md

 # Finish creating your MariaDB/MySQL database and user

 # Then on your local box
-# Copy up the top block .env.example to .env and populate
+# Copy the top block .env.example to .env and populate if you haven't
 # Copy the bottom block of .env.example to .env.production and populate
 # Then deploy
 bundle exec cap production deploy